Frequently Asked Questions

 Q. How do I know your classes are well run?

-A. Olwen Turns our Head Trainer is a Member of the Kennel Club
+A. Olwen Turns our Head Trainer is a Certified Dog Trainer and Behaviourist registered with INTOdogs also a Member of the Kennel Club

 Accredited Instructors Scheme working towards the accreditation and a qualified behaviourist , This means